friendly-bits/shell-scheduler/README.md

 - **Job termination**: the full variant hands this off to a separate helper library (`job-term.sh`), which implements three selectable job termination mechanisms (cgroup, children-walk, PPID-walk).
 The mini variant has the PPID-walk mechanism built in and uses a simplified job termination callback protocol, which makes it incompatible with the helper library.
 - **Per-job parameters**: the full variant exports registered params to jobs and to the job completion callback only when you opt in with `SCHED_AUTO_PARAMS=1`; the mini variant always exports them.
+- **Aborting jobs from outside**: only the full variant can do this.
+Both variants can abort jobs from the job completion callback.
 - **Code comments**: the mini version removes a lot of them to reduce the size.

 Everything else (callbacks, timeouts, per-job parameters and helpers) is identical.
 Pick mini if file size is important and the PPID-walk job termination mechanism is sufficient for your application; or if you prefer a single file.
-Pick full if you want all three job termination mechanisms available, or want control over whether parameters are automatically passed to jobs.
+Pick full if you want all three job termination mechanisms available, want to abort jobs from outside the scheduler, or want control over whether parameters are automatically passed to jobs.

 ## Quick start